lyz-code/blue-book/docs/devops/kubernetes/kubernetes_ingress_controller.md

 so you'll need to install them manually.

-There are different Ingress controllers, such as AWS ALB, Nginx, HAProxy or Traeffik, using one or other depends on your needs.
+There are different Ingress controllers, such as AWS ALB, Nginx, HAProxy or Traefik, using one or other depends on your needs.

 Almost all controllers are open sourced and support dynamic service discovery, SSL termination or WebSockets.
 But they differ in: